randy1yu/gamer_lottery_collector/README.md

 - Earn the coin
 - Collect the lotteries

 [Gamer] is a popular forum in Taiwan.
-It provides prizes including funiture,electronic product, toy and os on.
+It provides prizes including furniture,electronic product, toy and os on.
-User can get the lottry by spend coin or watch ads.
+User can get the lottery by spend coin or watch ads.
 Gamer Lottery Collector can help you collect the coins and lotteries automatically.

 ## Tech